KrazyManJ/obsidian-keyshots/README.md

 - Microsoft Visual Studio
 - Keyshots default hotkeys mappings

+You can change it also via modal window inside obsidian that you can open with command "Change Keyshots preset" with <kbd>Ctrl + Shift + P</kbd> shortcut.

 ## ⚠️ Possible conflicts:

 Some IDE commands have hotkey, that is already set to another Obsidian action and that results into conflict.